Best tourist attractions near Dharamshala

 Masroor Rock Cut Temple

 The Masroor Rock Cut Temple is an antique landmark of Dharamshala that was cut out in Nagara style from a single monolithic rock and is one of the most prominent tourist destination spots in Dharamshala.
 The complex, which abides of roughly 15 rock-cut temples built in the Indo-Aryan architectural style, was created in the 8th century facing the North-East towards the Dhauladhar range.
 The facility in this temple is accessible via three different entrances.
 However, it is speculated that there was a fourth entrance that was left unfinished.
-The temple complex is exhilarated by Hindu literature, has a sacred pool of water and symmetry structure spread out in a square.
+The temple complex is exhilarated by Hindu literature and has a sacred pool of water and asymmetry structure spread out in a square.
 The Masroor Rock Cut Temple is stationed at a distance of 32 Km from Kangra on the Nagrota-Surian Link Road and is one of the most attractive sites to visit in Dharamshala.
 Visitors may enjoy breathtaking glimpses as well as spiritual experiences at this ancient temple.
 This temple must be included in your must-see list when visiting Dharamshala.

 Bhagsu Falls is a famous site in town and should be enclosed in your Dharamshala tour itinerary.
 This area is also referred to as the Bhagsunag Waterfalls and is the pinnacle of peacefulness where you may spend some time in silence while listening to nature’s harmony and the singing of the birds.
 One another reason to visit this area is the Bhagsunath Temple, which is stationed near the waterfall.
 Starting at the Dhauladhar Valley’s foot, the stream flows through the temple before descending into a spectacular waterfall.
 Water dropping from a height of 30 feet is a sight to consider.
 If you visit during the monsoons, you will be treated to a beautiful and spectacular vista of the falling waterfalls, which is emphasized by the touch of brilliant greens.
 The hike to the waterfall will bestow you with an unforgettable adventure experience.